raindropio/help/docs/integrations/third-party-apps/index.md

 slug: /third-party-apps
 ---
 ## Introduction
-Raindrop.io can be easly integrated to other apps you use.
+Raindrop.io can be easily integrated to other apps you use.

 ## Alfred
 Search and add bookmarks to Raindrop.io right from [Alfred macOS app](https://www.alfredapp.com/)